-Aqueous film-forming foam (AFFF) is a type of foam used to fight fires.
-Fire departments use AFFF to fight liquid-based fires (i.e., those started by oil, gasoline, or other flammable liquids).
+Aqueous film-forming foam (AFFF) is a type of foam that fire departments use to fight liquid-based fires (those started by oil, gasoline, or other flammable liquids).

 AFFF is highly concerning because it contains PFAS (per- and polyfluoroalkyl substances).
 PFAS are toxic chemicals known to negatively impact human health and do not easily break down in the environment, waterways, wildlife, or human bodies.

-- PFAS is linked to negative health impacts in humans, including cancer.
+- PFAS are linked to negative health impacts in humans, including cancer.

-- AFFF is the leading cause of PFAS contamination in drinking water.
+- AFFF is a leading cause of PFAS contamination in drinking water.

 What are the dangers of AFFF?